MrDrMcCoy/bblib/README.md

 - `argparser`
   - Description: Parses flags passed on the command-line
   - Usage: `argparser "$@"`
-  - Notes: This function is meant to be copied into a separate source file and modified to suit your script's needs.
+  - Notes: This function is meant to be copied into your sourced conf file and modified to suit your script's needs.
 - `bash4-features`
-  - Description: Enables functions that depend on BASH4
+  - Description: Enables functions that depend on BASH version >= 4
   - Usage: `bash4-features`
   - Sub-functions:
     - `finally`